 - High School (9th-12th Grades) Group: Wednesdays at 5pm

 Depending on demand, we may also add additional groups at other times.
 So if these times do not work for you, we encourage you to still apply and let us know times that may work for you.

 You can also be the first to hear about our future programming by completing this interest form or signing up for our monthly newsletter.
 If you have questions about the application, the Labs, or SLP more generally, please contact us at firstname.lastname@example.org.

 What is the cost and are scholarships available?

 The fee for SLP Lab is $250 per student.
 At SLP, we are dedicated to full and equal participation for all students and believe every child should have the opportunity to participate in the summer and after-school programs of their choice.
-To that end, we have a limited number of full and partial scholarships available on a first-come first-serve basis for eligible students.
+To that end, we have full and partial scholarships available on a first-come first-serve basis for eligible students.
 Please email email@example.com for more information about the SLP Lab Scholarship.